-This Supplier code of conduct incorporates the same standards of ethical conduct and integrity as the Colt internal Code of Business Conduct.
-Supplies are requested to adhere to this code and to remain mindful that their activities may have an influence on colt’s reputation and relationship of trust with customers, employees and shareholders.
-We expect that the utmost of care is taken to protect these assets.
+This Supplier Code of Conduct incorporates the same standards of ethical conduct and integrity as the Colt internal Code of Business Conduct.
+Suppliers are requested to adhere to this Code and to remain mindful that their activities may have an influence on Colt’s reputation and relationship of trust with customers, employees and shareholders.
+We expect that the utmost of care is taken to protect Colt's reputation and relationships.

-The Supplier has an unqualified responsibility to comply with all applicable laws and regulations.
-The specific areas of compliance highlighted for attention in this document shall not be considered fully definitive.
+The Supplier has an unqualified responsibility to comply with all applicable laws, regulations and sanctions.
+Accordingly, the following areas of compliance shall not be deemed to be an exclusive list.

-Facilitation payments, paid o speed up the performance of a function or activity to which the payer is legally entitled (e.g. releasing goods held in customs, issuing permits), are prohibited unless permitted under the local legislation of the country in which they are made and received.
+Facilitation payments, which are small payments made to speed up the performance and not the outcome, of a function or activity to which the payer is legally entitled (e.g. releasing goods held in customs, issuing permits or obtaining phone service or some other necessary service from the government or a government-owned or controlled entity), are strictly prohibited.

 We do not authorise any person to make facilitation payments on our behalf and we seek to ensure that our agents and other intermediaries do not make facilitation payments on our behalf.
 If you have doubts about a payment and suspect that it might be considered a facilitation payment, only make the payment if the official or third party can provide a formal receipt or written confirmation of its legality.
-If you are in any doubt whether a payment can be made, consult the Compliance Committee below.
+If you are in any doubt whether a payment can be made, consult the Ethics Committee via details as seen below.

 The Supplier shall ensure that business records pertaining to Colt are retained for the period required by law, and that they accurately and fairly reflect all business transactions.
-Disposal shall be performed with adequate attention to the confidentiality of the information concerned.
+Destruction must be performed with adequate attention to the confidentiality of the information concerned.

 The Supplier shall ensure compliance with laws and directives providing for the protection, transfer, access and storage of personal information.

-A standard Non Disclosure Agreement must be signed between Colt and the Supplier or prospective Supplier prior to discussing any confidential information.
-The Supplier shall not utilise or disclose Colt confidential information and vice versa.
+A standard Non-Disclosure Agreement must be signed between Colt and the Supplier, or prospective Supplier, prior to discussing any confidential information.
+The Supplier shall not utilise or disclose any Colt confidential information and vice versa.
 This includes, but is not limited to, customer information, supplier information, knowledge of business plans or projections, sales or marketing programmes, customers lists, significant legal or regulatory action or strategy, new products or prices changes, changes in senior management, divestitures or mergers and acquisitions.

-The Supplier shall not instigate any form of publicity or make any statement or submission to investors, the media or government referring to Colt without first obtaining prior written permission from Colt (except where required by government of under the law).
-The Supplier may submit any such request to its primary contact at Colt to be directed for appropriate authorisation.
+The Supplier shall not make any statement or submission to investors, the media or government referring to Colt without obtaining prior written permission from Colt (except where required by government of under the law).
+The Supplier may submit any such request to its primary contact at Colt.

-Colt believes in vigorous yet fair competition and supports the development of appropriate competition laws.
+Colt believes in fair competition and supports the development of appropriate competition laws.
 The Supplier shall not engage in collaboration or other activity that reduces competition.

-The Supplier shall ensure that any unpublished, inside information it is party to regarding Colt is not used to either engage in or support insider trading (which is the use of material non-public information to attempt to profit through dealing in securities).
+The Supplier shall ensure that any unpublished, inside information to which it is party, regarding Colt, is not used to either engage in or support insider trading (which is the use of material non-public information to attempt to profit through dealing in securities).

 The Supplier shall not offer gifts in the form of cash, cash equivalent gifts, cheques, or other negotiable funds, nor shall it offer to any individual gifts or gratuities with a value of more than €150 (or equivalent, and €50 or equivalent in the case of a government-related supplier) per calendar year.
 Colt permits employees to accept gifts of modest value or reasonable business-related hospitality (e.g. dining or attending sports or social events) in accordance with internal guidelines, however the acceptance of gifts or hospitality must never be understood to imply that a benefit will be awarded to the Supplier.